Best Allbirds Alternatives: 16 Cozy Shoes Like Allbirds

 It has all the advantages of the wool Mizzles, but the breathable mesh of the Tree Runners, so they’re a good choice if you can’t decide between the two shoes.

 Woolloomooloo shoes are all about wool, all the time.
-Not only do they have a merino wool outer, but also a merino wool lining.
+Not only do they have a Merino wool outer, but also a Merino wool lining.

 Even the insole is made from wool, and it’s designed by an orthopedic surgeon with maximum arch support in mind.